 4.2 Project Ranking and Selection

-Applicants may reference the CRA (EMC 2021), which provides information on how projects will be evaluated once complete, which provides further guidance as to the expectations of EMC-funded research.
+Applicants may reference the CRA (EMC 2021), which provides additional information on how projects will be evaluated once complete, which provides further guidance as to the expectations of EMC-funded research.
 The EMC will conduct a thorough technical review of all FPPs that are received by the indicated due date.
 When a FPP is deemed complete and ready for ranking, EMC members will individually rank each project and the average ranking score will be calculated for each project.
 No specific minimum average ranking score is required for support; rather, individual project scores will be considered relative to other project scores.

 Once all FPPs have been ranked, the EMC members discuss the projects in detail, and vote whether to allocate available EMC funds to the project proposed, taking into consideration the project ranking score, likelihood of effectively testing the effectiveness of the FPRs, and the requested budget.
 Ranking, discussion, and voting takes place during regular, publicly noticed meetings of the EMC.
 The EMC may decide to recommend funding a proposal in full, in part, or not at all.
 The Board will make the final funding decision.